Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Introduction

-The use of the Jastrow ansatz in scenarios away from equilibrium is by contrast less explored.
-In this context, it is worth mentioning that the dynamics of the rational CS model, describing one-dimensional bosons subject to inverse-square interactions and confined in a harmonic trap, is exactly described by a time-dependent Jastrow ansatz at all times \cite{Sutherland98,DaeYupSong01,DaeYupSong02}.
-This model not only offers a precious testbed for nonequilibrium phenomena but it includes hard-core bosons in the Tonks-Girardeau (TG) regime \cite{Girardeau60,Girardeau01,minguzzi2005exactcoherent,GangardtPustilnik08} as a limiting case of relevance to ultracold atom experiments \cite{Kinoshita04,Paredes04,Wilson20}.
-As a result, this model has motivated a plethora of studies covering applications such as nonexponential decay, quantum speed limits, Loschmidt echoes, and orthogonality catastrophe \cite{delcampo16,Fogarty20,XuLi20,LvZhang20,delcampo21}, finite-time quantum thermodynamics \cite{Jaramillo16,Beau16,GarciaMarch16,BeauDelcampo20,Atas20}, quantum quenches \cite{Rajabpour14,Campbell15}, and quantum control \cite{delcampo11,delCampo12,Dupays21,Dupays22}, among other examples.
+In contrast to its widespread use in equilibrium settings, the application of the Jastrow ansatz to nonequilibrium scenarios remains relatively unexplored.
+Notably, the dynamics of the rational Calogero-Sutherland (CS) model—describing one-dimensional bosons with inverse-square interactions confined in a harmonic trap—are exactly captured by a time-dependent Jastrow ansatz at all times \citep{Sutherland98, DaeYupSong01, DaeYupSong02}.
+This model not only serves as a valuable testbed for studying nonequilibrium phenomena but also includes hard-core bosons in the Tonks-Girardeau regime as a limiting case \citep{Girardeau60, Girardeau01, minguzzi2005exactcoherent, GangardtPustilnik08}, making it highly relevant to ultracold atom experiments \citep{Kinoshita04, Paredes04, Wilson20}.
+As a result, this model has inspired a wide range of studies on topics such as nonexponential decay, quantum speed limits, Loschmidt echoes, and orthogonality catastrophe \citep{delcampo16, Fogarty20, XuLi20, LvZhang20, delcampo21}.
+It has also played a key role in advancing research in finite-time quantum thermodynamics \citep{Jaramillo16, Beau16, GarciaMarch16, BeauDelcampo20, Atas20}, quantum quenches \citep{Rajabpour14, Campbell15}, and quantum control \citep{delcampo11, delCampo12, Dupays21, Dupays22}, among other areas.